Junha0Zhang/junha0Zhang.github.io/_projects/2_project.md

         {% include figure.html path="assets/img/5.jpg" title="example image" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>

+Segmentation of skull and calculating its thickness profile from T1 MRI is generally very challenging because bones are black along with air in the scans.
+The first solution is using morphological transformations to extract the surface of inner and outer surfaces of the skull and calculating the 95% Hausdorff distance of the outer surface.
+The same procedure is applied to the scalp and cortex.
+Thanks to the API of 3D Slicer, we can process a batch of scans automatically.

 <div class="caption">
     This image can also have a caption.
 It's like magic.
 </div>